Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 ---

 ## 7. Lessons Learned
-- The importance of proactive monitoring and alerting for early detection
+- The importance of proactive monitoring and alerting for early detection rather than reliance on external reporting
 - The need for clear visibility of transaction failures
-- The value of structured and repeatable incident response processes
+- The value of structured and repeatable incident response procedures
 - The importance of configuration management and validation controls

 ---